RaoShri/Simulated-Annealing/README.md

 # Simulated-Annealing
 Simulated Annealing process to partition graph in VLSI.
-Python implementation of the above algorithm to Partition a graph.
 The file named Simulated_Annealing.py needs manual adjacency matrix input within the code.

 The file named SA_ISC works on a netlist of ISCA85 format.
 It needs input in thte form of a .isc file.